 Many people struggle to know how to boost their metabolism and burn calories.
 However, one important factor in weight loss is metabolism.
 A slow metabolism can make losing weight feel like an uphill battle, which is frustrating for anyone trying to shed pounds.

-With so much information available, figuring out where to start can take time.
-But we’ve got you covered in this article!
+With so much information available, figuring out where to start can take time and focused attention to many aspects that could be out of balance.
+This is why I have get to support many private clients and run programs to address this.
+But I’ve got you covered in this article!
 This article discusses metabolism, its causes, and ways to improve it to burn more calories.
 Let’s dive in!

 What is Metabolism?